 My hope is that this is only the beginning of a total transformation that will lead to the achievement of your most vital goals and the realization of your most cherished dreams.
-If you've begun to incorporate what you've learned into your daily life, you are already seeing significant improvements in several key areas.

 JOEL GARFINKLE BIOGRAPHY

 RECOGNIZED AS ONE OF THE BEST: Acknowledged as one of the top 50 executive coaches in U.S. Global Gurus named Joel #14 on its list of top 30 global coaching experts.